-Our long-term care insurance sales decreased 17% during the three months ended March 31, 2013 compared to the three months ended March 31, 2012.
+Our long-term care insurance sales decreased 23% during the six months ended June 30, 2013 compared to the six months ended June 30, 2012.
 The lower sales reflected actions taken in the second half of 2012 to improve product profitability and reduce risk.
 These actions included elimination of certain lifetime benefits coverage and limited pay options, further tightening of underwriting and lowering of first-year commissions in certain channels, as well as a reduction or suspension of certain discounts, which effectively increased average pricing by more than 20% on the products impacted.
 In 2013, we took additional steps to further improve our profit and risk profile with the introduction of a new product and the suspension of sales of our individual long-term care product in California.
-As of April 15, 2013, this new product, which includes gender distinct pricing for single applicants and blood and lab underwriting requirements for all applicants, has been launched in 31 states.
+As of July 10, 2013, this new product, which includes gender distinct pricing for single applicants and blood and lab underwriting requirements for all applicants, has been launched in 32 states.
+We have approvals in 12 additional states and plan to have the majority of these states launched in the fourth quarter of 2013.
 The California actions which became effective March 21, 2013 address an earlier generation product that was still being sold that did not have the benefits and pricing changes associated with our newer products.
 We recently received approval from California for a new individual long-term care insurance product which we expect to launch in the third quarter of 2013.
-Also, in an effort to improve our returns, we have announced the cessation of new sales of AARP-branded long-term care insurance products effective June 1, 2013.
+Also, in an effort to improve our returns, effective June 1, 2013, we no longer offer AARP-branded long-term care insurance products.
 Existing insureds' coverage will not be affected by this change.
-These actions may result in a temporary increase in long-term care insurance sales levels in anticipation of the discontinuation of this product, which has lower prices than the new product.
+Increases in long-term care insurance sales levels originally expected in the second quarter of 2013 related to these actions did not occur due to a system implementation that delayed new business processing.
+As a result, we may have a temporary increase in sales levels in the third quarter of 2013.